 What is Lift?

 Of course, Lift is the push that lets something move up.
 It is the force that is the opposite of weight.
 Everything that flies must have lift.
 For an aircraft to move upward, it must have more lift than weight.
 A hot air balloon has lift because the hot air inside is lighter than the air around it.
 Hot air rises and carries the balloon with it.
 A helicopter’s lift comes from the rotor blades.
 Their motion through the air moves the helicopter upward.
-Lift for an airplane comes from its wings.
+Lift for an airplane comes from its wings in PhD thesis.
 This lift generated by an air foil or air craft depends on 4 factors like:

 - Speed of the airflow